 We know the regulations in Colombia, we work closely with ICBF, and we travel there often to visit orphanages and foster homes.
 We know ICBF staff and foster parents by name.
 International adoption can be unpredictable, but rest assured that we stay informed, connected, and will walk you through each part of this process.

-Adoption by Shepherd Care has been an approved agency through the Colombian Institute of Family Welfare (ICBF) since 1993, and we were among the first group of agencies in the United States to become Hague accredited in 2008.
+Adoption By Shepherd Care is one of the few agencies approved to facilitate the placement of children of all ages from Colombia.
+Adoption By Shepherd Care was among the first group of agencies in the United States to become Hague accredited in 2008.
 We have been honored to assist numerous families in adopting from Colombia.

 ANSWERS TO YOUR QUESTIONS